arnaudin/arnaudin.github.io/_projects/brightidea.md

   - section_layout: text
     content: |
-      ### Project Management Integrations
+      **Project Management Integrations**

       While Brightidea does provide project management tools in the Labs product, they are primarily geared towards zero-to-one innovation projects with small teams.
-One of the top user requests was integration with apps like Jira, Asana, Monday.com, etc. We built a native Jira integration, a bridge to Zapier, and general purpose rules-triggered outgoing webhooks to make all of this possible.
+One of the top user requests was integration with apps like Jira, Asana, Monday.com, etc. We built a native Jira integration, a bridge to Zapier, and general purpose rules-triggered outgoing webhooks to make these types of connections possible.

   - section_layout: 2col
     images: